Chapter 7:

 “Miku… please.
 I’m begging you.
 Think about the consequences.”

-Her eyes flared, and she laughed.
+My words bit her like a serpent.
+And for the first time, Miki's eyes flared, and she laughed.
 “You know what?
-You're just a petty, inferior, pathetic little bitch!
-Yeah!
-I will do it!
+You're just a PETTY, INFERIOR, pathetic little SLUT!
+You always mess up stuff and can't do any shit.
+You're NOTHING without me!
+And yeah!
+I will go to America!
 I’ll succeed!
-Unlike you, I won’t drag everyone down with drama. ”
+Unlike you, I won’t drag everyone down with some childish drama. ”

-“Well, that’s why you never had a fucking boyfriend, isn’t it?
-Nobody wants to date a teacher’s lap dog nerd like you!”
+“This is why you never had a fucking boyfriend, right?
+Nobody wants to date a teacher’s lap dog like you!”

 The slap came before I realized it.
 Her palm stung my cheek red.